Puglia Gay Travel

 Access the Gallipoli gay beach area from the Punta della Suina car park.
 Walk through the pinewood toward the sea and follow the coast back up towards Baia Verde and Gallipoli.
 Go for about 10 minutes to find the nude and gay section.
 You will definitely know when you get there.

 It costs about 5 Euro for parking in the Punta della Suina car park as of 2020.
 And, yes, Punta della Suina does literally translate as Sow’s (as in female pig) Point.

-We recommend to ignore the flashy white and gold of G-Beach Club.
-Historically this was one of the most popular gay friendly beach clubs in Puglia.
+We recommend ignoring the flashy white and gold of G-Beach Club.
+Historically this was one of the most popular gay-friendly beach clubs in Puglia.
 You might still find gay guides recommending it.

 But following a change of management a few years back, they decided that while LGBT individuals were welcome to spend money there, this welcome ended if they wanted to display any public affection.

 Same-sex couples were asked to leave on at least two separate occasions for kissing at G-Beach Club.
 We were also contacted by their PR who asked us to remove tags to them on our social media because they did not want to be identified as a “gay” beach club.